bschapendonk/wsl/README.md

   * Git for Windows
   * Visual Studio Code
 * Your work is in `~/work` and personal stuff is in `~/personal`, `gitconfigs` for both are created with different username/email see `config.yaml`
+* You understand that `ansible` can't reload/source the `bash` session that's it's started from, so especially on first installs it might be needed to rerun the play and restart `bash`.

 ## Installation